òð¸õ äóõîâíûõ õðèñòèàíñêèõ ãðóïï: ìîëîêàíå, ïðûãóíû è

 In 1902, the Rev. Dr. Dana Bartlett met a traveling member of the "Brotherhood of Spiritual Christians" which he described in his first book, The Better City (September 1907) on pages 79-81.
 On page 229 he reported "the Bethlehem building .. for a year .. was the meeting place for the Russian Church, known as the Brotherhood of Spiritual Christians."
 On page 76A see photo: "Our Russian Neighbors From the Transcaucasus."
 In this book, Bartlett only used these 2 terms — "Brotherhood of Spiritual Christians" and "Russians."

 Companies which invested in large agricultural colonies for these Russian immigrants were confounded as to why they immediately divided into groups and quarreled, causing a farm colony to fail before it could start.
 Oral history by J.K.
 Berokoff, reports that in 1904 a mystery woman was insulted while trying to give them land and withdrew her offer.
-In 1906 in Hawai'i, when the host plantation realized their “Molokans” were actually 3 opposing groups, Demens telegraphed that “Molokans” in Los Angeles were actually divided into 5 or 6 unnamed districts of various sizes, from 45 villages.
-The first combined Spiritual Christian farm colony experiment in Hawai'i failed within 6 months.
+In 1906 in Hawai'i, when the host plantation realized their “Molokans” were actually 3 opposing groups, Demens telegraphed that “Molokans” in Los Angeles came from " ..
+5 distinct provinces, perhaps 15 different localities, and 20 to 25 villages .. strangers thrown together .."
+The first combined Spiritual Christian farm colony experiment in Hawai'i returned within 6 months.
 In 1910 Cherbak organized a meeting of all Spiritual Christians on the Pacific Coast to help them jointly purchase a ~50 square mile tract in Central California for all to settle, as many elders had requested.
 Though they had the money, Cherbak reported 12 leaders confronting him resulting in the well-funded huge Russian colony never starting.
 The tycoon Huntington railroad and land family tried to help Spiritual Christians colonize in California, but gave up.
 In Arizona there were 4 congregations up to 1920, and 2 until about 1950.
-In the 1930s there was a failed effort to unite all in Los Angles into a bolshaya sobraniya (big assembly, English slang: "Big Church"); only half of the 6 Russian congregations joined, and none of the Armenian Pryguny or Subbotniki.
-Later in Los Angeles, 2 of the dissenting congregation divided; and similar adjacent faith divisions reoccur today in central Oregon and in rural Central California near Kerman and Porterville.
+In the 1930s there was a failed effort to unite all in Los Angles into a bolshaya sobraniya (big assembly, English slang: "Big Church"); only half of the 6 immigrant congregations joined, and none of the Armenian Pryguny or Subbotniki.
+Later in Los Angeles, 2 of the dissenting congregations divided; and similar adjacent faith divisions reoccur today in central Oregon and in rural Central California near Kerman and Porterville.
 The trend among Dukh-i-zhizniki is to divide, not unite.

 The meeker Spiritual Christians (Molokane, Subbotniki, Armenian Pryguny, etc.) who were marginalized by the more zealous Dukh-i-zhizniki, integrated faster.
 The term Pryguny was apparently applied publicly to the most zealous, then nearly vanishes in favor of the terms Molokan and/or Russian Spiritual Christian, for all factions, or "Molokan Christian", and eventually to just the single term “Molokan.”
 The "Molokan" label was desired because is was unique, simple, and translated as “milk-drinkers,” projecting harmless wholesome people.
 It is strange that this is the only label that these Spiritual Christians insisted must be preserved in Russian transliteration, rather than the English "Milk-Drinker," while all other labels are translated, or transformed into more socially acceptable English forms — like "church" for "prayer hall" or "meeting."